 Any additional information that demonstrates that you are an independent, well-rounded candidate is applicable here.
 After all, besides having teaching chops, you must be able to navigate the potential obstacles that arise when you uproot your life to move abroad.
 Show them how ready you are!

-Your next step is writing the cover letter
+Your next step is writing your teacher cover letter

-Now that your resume is ready to impress, let’s tackle your cover letter.
+Now that your resume is ready to impress, let’s tackle your cover letter for teaching.
 The following list includes certain topics and information that you should address:

 - Lead with the position you’re applying for.
 In the first sentence of your cover letter, you should clearly state which teaching job you want to be considered for.
 Don’t make the hiring manager—or your future boss!—hunt around for it.